dannguyen/journalism-syllabi/README.md

 <a href="http://www.patriciaelliott.ca/wp-content/uploads/2015/07/Reseach-syllabus-2013.docx">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The course is designed to give students practical and theoretical experience in journalistic research methods, including interviewing, observation, data collection, archival research and retrieval of public documents.
-Major projects will be centred around a university-community collaboration with th...</em></p>
+        The course is designed to give students practical and theoretical experience in journalistic research methods, including interviewing, observation, data collection, archival research and retrieval of public documents.
+Major projects will be centred around a university-community collaboration with th
+        </small></p>

     </td>
     <td>
-        University of Regina
+        <small>University of Regina</small>
     </td>
   </tr>